KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 ##### 1.5.1 Web Protection

 Web Protection in MDE includes the following capabilities:
-1. Custom Indicators: When defined in MDE portal, with the Web Protection feature enabled, the endpoints are blocked when accessing the Blocked Indicators (URLs/IPs).
+1. **Custom Indicators**: When defined in MDE portal, with the Web Protection feature enabled, the endpoints are blocked when accessing the Blocked Indicators (URLs/IPs).
-2. Web Threat Protection: It stops access to phishing, malicious, untrusted, or low-reputation sites.
+2. **Web Threat Protection**: It stops access to phishing, malicious, untrusted, or low-reputation sites.
-3. Web Content Filtering (WCF): This provides the ability to block access of websites based on categories (e.g., gambling, torrenting, cloud storage, etc.).
+3. **Web Content Filtering (WCF)**: This provides the ability to block access of websites based on categories (e.g., gambling, torrenting, cloud storage, etc.).

 ##### 1.5.2 Network Protection

 Network Protection:
-1. Protects devices by preventing connections to malicious or suspicious sites.
+1. Protects devices by **preventing connections** to malicious or suspicious sites.
-2. Expands MS Defender SmartScreen to block all outbound HTTP(S) traffic to poor-reputation destinations.
+2. **Expands MS Defender SmartScreen** to block all outbound HTTP(S) traffic to poor-reputation destinations.
-3. Extends Web Protection, which works only on Microsoft Edge browser, to the OS level.
+3. **Extends Web Protection**, which works only on Microsoft Edge browser, to the OS level.
-4. Is a core component to Web Content Filtering.
+4. Is a core component to **Web Content Filtering**.
-5. Provides visibility and blocking of IoCs when used with EDR.
-Indicators defined in MDE portal are blocked only if Network Protection is enabled.
+5. Provides **visibility** and blocking of IoCs when used with EDR. **Indicators** defined in MDE portal are blocked only if Network Protection is enabled.

 ### 2 Next-Generation Protection